SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

 * Why the vWAN was not able to inject Spoke11 and Spoke12 VNETs CIDRs to FortiGate Private UDR?

+* The above setting is normally set to "yes", why did we set it to "no" ?
+Hint: We had Azure Route Server before

 * In the Spokes-VNET vWAN Route Table, the next-hop is the Primary FortiGate IP.
 What should we add/ do to handle failover ?

 </details>